Naturaily/Naturaily-netlify/_portfolio/woolman-case-study-shopify-customization-and-integration-naturaily.md

-  Shopify offers a lot of features but lacks e.g. ready-to-use solutions simplifying orders management (on the European market).<br><br> If you need something extra, like a shipping list generated in real time - you need a dedicated application. <br><br> This included warehouse management system, loyalty system, product data management system, gift cards and many more.
+  Shopify offers a lot of features but lacks e.g. ready-to-use solutions simplifying orders management (on the European market).<br><br> If you need something extra, like a shipping list generated in real time - you need a dedicated application. <br><br> Together wit Woolman, we designed the custom external software integrations for some of the top e-commerce brands.
+This included warehouse management system, loyalty system, product data management system, gift cards and many more.
 step-one-image: /assets/images/shopify-woolman-screen-1.png
 step-two-title: Integrate existing external systems with e-stores on Shopify
 step-two-text: >-
-  Nordic Shipping App enables data exchange between the Shopify store and the shipping company in real time. <br><br>This way, it is possible to generate waybills and set new pickup points visible to customers while shopping.
+  One of the custom integration was Nordic Shipping App which enables data exchange between the Shopify store and the shipping company in real time.
-  <br><br>The second custom Shopify application is responsible for the
+  <br><br>This way, it is possible to generate waybills and set new pickup
-  integration of data such as customer data, stock balance, order status, product data, product prices, gift cards, asset updates, etc. <br><br>Thanks to the integration, when new data is entered in one of the external systems, it also automatically appears in the online store (and vice versa).<br><br>
+  points visible to customers while shopping. <br><br>The second custom Shopify application is responsible for the integration of data such as customer data, stock balance, order status, product data, product prices, gift cards, asset updates, etc. <br><br>Thanks to the integration, when new data is entered in one of the external systems, it also automatically appears in the online store (and vice versa).<br><br>
 step-two-image: /assets/images/nordic-shipping-app.png
 step-three-title: External authentication and verification system
 step-three-text: >-